Ain’t It Grand?

-This exhibit presents a metaphorical woodland landscape in Northeast Florida.
+This exhibit presents a metaphorical woodland landscape in the United States.
 As viewers journey deeper into the exhibit, they encounter a transformation from a pristine forest to a suburban development.
 This transition is a backdrop for exploring the interplay between nature, society, and perception, featuring a collection of found objects arranged to create metaphors and caricatures of American life and societal attitudes.
-These works, often with titles like Love Thy Neighbor, contrast with the physical objects, inviting viewers to contemplate deeper meanings.
+These works often have titles like Love Thy Neighbor, Forest for the Trees, Matter and What it Means, and Ain’t It Grand? contrasting with the physical objects, inviting viewers to contemplate more profound meanings.

 Outline